Vermont woman reunites with birth family 44 years after going missing

 “To then know that I had a twin sister who looked just like me!” she said.

-McCarty says she and her twin sister don’t just look alike, but they also have the same voice, like the same colors and foods, love traveling, and have the same sense of humor.

-Denise says she’ll spend the rest of her life bonding with her birth family and they’re already planning to go to Hawaii on vacation.
-She also plans to introduce her birth family her adoptive family.
+McCarty says she and her twin sister don’t just look alike, but they also have the same voice, like the same colors and foods, love traveling and have the same sense of humor.
+She says she’ll spend the rest of her life bonding with her birth family and they’re already planning to go to Hawaii on vacation.
+She also plans to introduce her birth family to her adoptive family.

 McCarty says she feels blessed to have more people to love.